Reddit SEO: Why Conversations Are Your Brand's Secret Weapon

 This is precisely the insight that informs brilliant PR storytelling.
 Understanding the real problems your audience faces, the language they use, and the validation they seek, is how you create campaigns that resonate.

 At Bottle, our PR teams actively monitor Reddit communities to understand what stories will land, what language audiences use, and what problems people actually care about.
 They stay informed about industry trends emerging in these discussions.
-This doesn't just inform media pitches; it shapes everything from social content to on-site SEO strategy (because yes, top-class SEO should make use of this thinking, too).
+This doesn't just inform media pitches; it shapes everything from social content to on-site SEO strategy (because yes, top-class SEO makes use of this thinking).

 Managing brand reputation on Reddit